Longtime US Residents, Aspiring Citizens Caught up in Ban

 Aldoori, a legal permanent resident of the U.S., said she made a similar pilgrimage to Saudi Arabia last year — "a very special visit in the life of every Muslim" — without incident.

-As she cried and asked to know why she couldn't leave the airport this time, the doctor, who has lived in the United States since 1996, said an officer finally told her, "It's because you were born in Iraq," she said.
+As she cried and asked to know why she couldn't leave the airport this time, the doctor, who has lived in the United States since 1996, said an officer finally told her, "It's because you were born in Iraq."

 "I looked at him and I said, 'You know, I am 62 years old.
 What did I do wrong?'
 He didn't say anything, he just looked at the floor and said have a seat."

-Although angry and shaken, she said she still plans to eventually become a U.S. citizen.
+Although angry and shaken, she said she still plans to become a U.S. citizen someday.

 "I'm not going to let something like that stop me," she said defiantly.
 "We used to have decent people in government and now we don't."